docker-archive/dcus-hol-2017/securing-apps-docker-enterprise/README.md

 When you encounter a phrase in between `<` and `>`  you are meant to substitute in a different value.

-For instance if you see `ssh <username>@<hostname>` you would actually type something like `ssh labuser@v111node0-adaflds023asdf-23423kjl.appnet.com`
+For instance if you see `https://<node0-dns-name>` you would actually type something like `https://node0-smwqii1akqh.southcentralus.cloudapp.azure.com`.

 You will be asked to SSH into various nodes.
-These nodes are referred to as **v111node0**, **v111node1** etc. These tags correspond to the very beginning of the hostnames you will find in your welcome email.
+In this lab these nodes are referred to as `node0`, `node1`, and `node2`, but you will use the full DNS name.
+The full DNS name will look something like the following:

+- `node0-smwqii1akqh.southcentralus.cloudapp.azure.com`
+- `node1-smwqii1akqh.southcentralus.cloudapp.azure.com`
+- `node2-smwqii1akqh.southcentralus.cloudapp.azure.com`

 ## <a name="prerequisites"></a>Prerequisites

 This lab requires an instance of Docker Trusted Registry.
 This lab provides DTR for you.
 If you are creating this lab yourself then you can see how to install DTR [here.](https://docs.docker.com/datacenter/dtr/2.2/guides/admin/install/)

 In addition to DTR, this lab requires a node with Docker EE 17.03+ installed.
-You will use this node to build and deploy your application.

-These steps describe how to log in to your development node:

-1. Log in to one of your hosts.
-The first host that we log on to will be your UCP controller.
+Feel free to run this lab on Docker for Mac or Docker for Windows if you have it.
+Otherwise, use `node1` of the Linux nodes that were provided to you.

+Each of the Linux lab nodes will have a unique password.

+1. Log in to `node1` of the three nodes you have been given for this lab.
+The username for all of the Linux nodes is `ubuntu` and the node will have a unique password that should be in your email.
+You may be prompted whether you want to continue.
+Answer `yes` and then enter the password.

 ```
-$ ssh -i <identity file> ubuntu@<ducp-0 public ip>
+$ ssh ubuntu@node1-smwqii1akqh.southcentralus.cloudapp.azure.com

+The authenticity of host 'node1-smwqii1akqh.southcentralus.cloudapp.azure.com (13.65.212.221)' can't be established.
+ECDSA key fingerprint is SHA256:BKHHGwzrRx/zIuO7zwvyq5boa/5o2cZD9OTlOlOWJvY.
+Are you sure you want to continue connecting (yes/no)? yes
+Warning: Permanently added 'node1-smwqii1akqh.southcentralus.cloudapp.azure.com,13.65.212.221' (ECDSA) to the list of known hosts.
+ubuntu@node1-smwqii1akqh.southcentralus.cloudapp.azure.com's password:

+Welcome to Ubuntu 16.04.2 LTS (GNU/Linux 4.4.0-72-generic x86_64)
 ```

 2. Check to make sure you are running the correct Docker version.
 At a minimum you should be running `17.03 EE`

 ```
-~$ docker version
+$ docker version
 Client:
- Version:      17.03.1-ee-2
+ Version:      17.03.0-ee-1
- API version:  1.27
+ API version:  1.26
  Go version:   go1.7.5
- Git commit:   ad495cb
+ Git commit:   9094a76
- Built:        Tue Mar 28 19:23:18 2017
+ Built:        Wed Mar  1 01:20:54 2017
  OS/Arch:      linux/amd64

 Server:
- Version:      17.03.1-ee-2
+ Version:      17.03.0-ee-1
- API version:  1.27 (minimum version 1.12)
+ API version:  1.26 (minimum version 1.12)
  Go version:   go1.7.5
- Git commit:   ad495cb
+ Git commit:   9094a76
- Built:        Tue Mar 28 19:23:18 2017
+ Built:        Wed Mar  1 01:20:54 2017
  OS/Arch:      linux/amd64
  Experimental: false

 ```

 ## <a name="task1"></a>Task 1: Build and Running a Docker Application